evanmayer/hotspot/HOWTO.md

 ![LabJack Wiring](docs/img/labjack_wiring.jpeg)

+##### Optional: MCE CLK Sync

+It may be desirable to supply the same chopped signal the Hawkeyes see, but at 5V, to the MCE CLK card via a BNC cable.
+If this is desired, use the power supply CH3 set to 5V, and attach to +5V and GND to the terminal labeled S4.

 ## Communication

 ### Raspberry Pi

+#### Can you talk to the Raspberry Pi?

 You can log in to the Raspberry Pi via `ssh`.
-In order for your computer to "see" the it, though, they must be on the same network.
+In order for your computer to "see" it, though, they must be on the same network.
 This can be accomplished a few ways (or order of ease of use):

 1. By connecting both computers to a router or network switch that can assign each connected device an IP address automatically.
 Wired is easier than [wireless](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
 1. By connecting directly to the pi via an Ethernet patch cable and setting up a [link-local](https://en.wikipedia.org/wiki/Link-local_address) connection